No. 1 Remote Sensor Unit RAAF

 No. 1 Remote Sensor Unit (1RSU), formerly known as No. 1 Radar Surveillance Unit, was renamed on 2 May 2015.
-1RSU is the Royal Australian Air Force unit responsible for operating the Jindalee Operational Radar Network (JORN) and a number of space sensor systems.
+1RSU is the Royal Australian Air Force unit responsible for operating the Jindalee Operational Radar Network (JORN).
 1RSU is located at RAAF Base Edinburgh, Adelaide, South Australia.

+History and role

 1RSU was established on 1 July 1992 to operate the initial JORN site at Alice Springs and moved to RAAF Base Edinburgh in 1999.
 The JORN sites at Longreach and Laverton were commissioned in mid-2003.
 In addition to the JORN sites, 1RSU operates the JORN Coordination Centre at RAAF Base Edinburgh, which is responsible for providing JORN data to the system's 'customers', which include the Australian Strategic Theatre Joint Intelligence Centre and Northern Command.